mthl/guix-artwork/website/drafts/reproducible-build-summit-2019.md

 build results.
 Thus, the question becomes: how can we reduce the TCB by removing `guix-daemon` from it?

-Vagrant Cascadian came up with this crazy-looking idea: what if we started building things straight from [the initrd](https://guix.gnu.org/manual/en/html_node/Initial-RAM-Disk.html)?
+Vagrant came up with this crazy-looking idea: what if we started building things straight from [the initrd](https://guix.gnu.org/manual/en/html_node/Initial-RAM-Disk.html)?
 That way, our TCB would be stripped of `guix-daemon`, the Shepherd, and